byznrdincer/Lazy_intern_project/README.md

-# smartintern
+# lazyintern
-SmartIntern is a web-based internship management system.
+LazyIntern is a web-based internship management system.